The Richard Gillespie Mediterranean Prize

-Mediterranean Politics is pleased to announce the launch of the Richard Gillespie Mediterranean Prize for the best research article on the contemporary social and political dynamics of the Mediterranean region published in the Journal by an early career researcher.
+Mediterranean Politics is pleased to announce the launch of the Richard Gillespie Mediterranean Prize which rewards the best research article on the contemporary social and political dynamics of the Mediterranean region.

 Mediterranean Politics receives all manuscript submissions via Editorial Manager.